6Sides/hydro/README.md

 ### Namespaces

 Namespaces are a way to split up your configuration data into logical groups.
-Imaging you have the two configuration
+Imagine you have these two configuration
 files:

 ```yaml